mysensors/NodeManager/README.md

     // [9] wake up the board
     void wakeup();
     // process a remote request
-    void process(const char * message);
+    void process(Request & request);
     // return the value stored at the requested index from the EEPROM int loadFromMemory(int index);
-    // save the given index of the EEPROM the provided value void saveToMemory(int index, int value);
+    // [27] save the given index of the EEPROM the provided value void saveToMemory(int index, int value);
 ~~~